It was 2012, and I felt numb, listless, and alone.

 What do life and love look like these days?

-Of course, self-pleasure is much different now too.
+Self-pleasure is much different now too.
 More expansive.
 More joy, more bliss, more sorrow ... more permission to feel what's really there.

 These days, I go slow during sex and self-pleasure.
 There are certain tools I've learned over the years that help: both practical and more esoteric.